HenryLiu000/alignment-gpt2/README.md

 Within a small batch of data, I can write a training loop to train the model.
 Simply feed the small batch of data to the model and do backpropagation.

+## 8. dataloader:

+In order to feed the data to the model in an efficient way, I need to implement a dataloader.
+The dataloader is implemented in the class DataloaderLite in dataloader.py.